 If you’re interested in a cute display for your macarons, check out this budget friendly 6 Tier Macaron Tower.
 It won’t win any awards for being super structurally sturdy, but if you just want something on the inexpensive end to elevate your mac display, this one is a great option.
 It also breaks down for more compact storage.
 I’ve used this particular tower in a few macaron displays at events for family and friends, and it served me well.

-First up is a gorgeous, sturdy, collapsible tower from the ever so talented Miss Melinda’s Makery!
+I also recently picked up this gorgeous, sturdy, collapsible tower from the ever so talented Miss Melinda’s Makery!
 Melinda’s towers are a definite level up from the Amazon one I previously linked, but still remain in the mid range price point a lot of bakers need.
 If you know you’ll be using your tower frequently I’d recommend purchasing hers instead of the plastic amazon one.

 Slate-Pearl White 6 Tier Macaron Tower

-Second recommendation for a sturdy macaron tower is this massive hand made 9 tier wooden beauty from 4EverMemories.
+This recommendation is for a sturdy macaron tower is this massive hand made 9 tier wooden beauty from 4EverMemories.
 This tower would be more of an investment piece, but I’ve heard nothing but good things from bakers who use these for their events and displays.

 4EverMemories Macaron Tower 9 Tier